From Cold Type to Digital Arena: A Tribute to Dennis Dorsey - ExBulletin

 Besides InDesign, Dorsey and Matthews’ current graphic design and production applications include Photoshop and possibly Acrobat.

-Dorsey thinks it will be very interesting to see all that is available and what the future holds.If the past is any indicator, Shell has mastered what is happening on the digital horizon.
-You can also.
+Dorsey thinks it will be very interesting to see all that is available and what the future holds.If the past is any indicator, Shell has also mastered Digital Horizon.

 Dorsey says she will be retiring soon, but I hope the AFRO team will talk her out of it.